jiko/stopabadcure/_posts/2013-10-03-freedom-inc.-rejects-sales-tax-proposal.md

 tags: null
 ---

-**Freedom Inc**., a powerful African-American political organization that runs up large vote margins in the Kansas City wards where it works, voted unanimously Thursday night to oppose Jackson County’s proposed half-cent sales tax for  “translational medical research.”
+**Freedom Inc**., a powerful African-American political organization that runs up large vote margins in the Kansas City wards where it works, voted unanimously Thursday night, Oct.
+3, to oppose Jackson County’s proposed half-cent sales tax for  “translational medical research.”

 <img src="/img/FreedomIncBig.jpg" alt="Freedom Incorporated" class="img-responsive">
 <p class="caption">State Rep. Gail McCann Beatty (left) and State Sen. Kiki Curls at Freedom Inc. headquarters Thursday night.
 They stood in front of a photo of the late Bruce R. Watkins, a founder of the organization.</p>